-In November 2019, the acquisition of the Synergy vessels was partially financed through a private placement of \$6 million, subscribed equally by an entity affiliated with the Company's Chief Executive Officer and an entity controlled by the seller of the Synergy vessels, resulting in the issuance of 1,056,338 common shares.
+In November 2019, the Synergy Vessels Acquisition was partially financed through a private placement of \$6 million, subscribed equally by an entity affiliated with the Company's Chief Executive Officer and an entity controlled by the seller of the Synergy vessels, resulting in the issuance of 1,056,338 common shares.

-In addition, during the year ended December 31, 2019, the Company issued 15,444 common shares to the Company's directors and officers and employees of the Manager in connection with its equity incentive plans (Note 11).
+In addition, during the year ended December 31, 2019, the Company issued 15,444 common shares to the Company's directors and officers and employees of the Manager in connection with its equity incentive plans (Note 12).